kevinRhoKr/rho-app-nodeExpress-server/README.md

 # rho-app-nodeExpress-server
  backend for rho-kevin-sample-app

-This is the RESTful api backend server for rho-kevin-sample-app (https://github.com/kevinRhoKr/rho-kevin-sample-app).
+This is the RESTful api backend server developed using Express.js for rho-kevin-sample-app (https://github.com/kevinRhoKr/rho-kevin-sample-app).

 Supports CRUD.